 For most of the buildings you will find a folder containing clippings of articles or miscellaneous materials.
 These folders are meant for quick reference.
 They contain secondary source material that has been sent to the college archives over the years.
 All published or unpublished material about every building is not reproduced here.

-The correspondence of BMC presidents M. Carey Thomas, Marion Park and Katharine McBride is available to scholars.
-Indices for these collections can be found in the Special Collections reading area.
+The correspondence of BMC presidents M. Carey Thomas, Marion Park, Harris Wofford, and Katharine McBride is available to scholars.
 Correspondence is generally filed by subject or correspondent, so you will need to review the index for the names of the building, architect, or builder.
+Although these records must be used in paper (or in the case of M. Carey Thomas, in mocrifilm), there are online guides to the collections :

 BMC buildings are sometimes mentioned in the report the president made to the board of trustees.
 However the reports were not made or published each and every year.
-Ask in Special Collections for the reports published around the time that a specific buildings was being planned, built and completed.
+You should search the reports published around the time that a specific buildings was being planned, built and completed.

 When a faculty member retires, the Public Information Department transfers his or her file to the college archives.
 These files contain whatever information the faculty member shared with that department and any newspaper clippings that the department may have collected.
 It may contain a c.v. and in the case of deceased faculty members, possibly one or more obituaries.
 For information on faculty currently employed by the college, contact the Public Information Office.